 Our patented veterinary Rapamycin (RapaVet) is being administered to a subset of the Dog Aging Project dogs to monitor its effect on age related decline.
 This study is called TRIAD and further details can be found below.

-Chronic Kidney Disease is a significant issue in both human and cats and indicative of age-related decline in kidney function.
+Chronic Kidney Disease is a significant issue in cats and indicative of age-related decline in kidney function.
 The feline CKD study taking place at Ohio State University is assessing our proprietary Rapamycin formulation in CKD in cats.
 The results of this study will be an exciting milestone in understanding the disease and developing a new veterinary treatment.

 The Dog Aging Project is an innovative initiative based in the United States that brings together a community of dogs, owners, veterinarians, researchers, and volunteers to carry out the most ambitious canine health study in the world.
 The Dog Aging Project is funded by the National Institute on Aging, part of the National Institutes of Health.
 The team will follow tens of thousands of companion dogs for ten years to identify the biological and environmental factors that maximise healthy longevity.